November 30, 2013

 I even found a recipe for turning this squash sort of vegetable into a sort of pumpkin pie empanada.
 I'm no pumpkin fan, so I can't tell you if it was close or not, but folks ate it.

-Justin and Allison found someone with a couple pet turkeys and we dug up a recipe for cooking yard bird.
+Our hosts found someone with a couple pet turkeys and we dug up a recipe for cooking yard bird.
 Not bad at all!

 How did you spend the day?